What is Serverless Espresso?

 Position teams high up the value chain

 You need to position your teams high up the value chain.
-And if they’re chasing their tail with low level of technology, trying to stitch stuff together, they can’t be talking about higher order stuff.
-Or talking about the well architected nature of it.
-Or talking about business value and working with the business to tease out new innovative capabilities or services.
-And extending the event driven architecture with a new capability or offering.
+And suppose they’re chasing their tail with a low level of technology, trying to stitch stuff together.
+In that case, they can’t be talking about higher-order things or the well-architected nature of it or talking about business value and working with the business to tease out new innovative capabilities or services and extending the event-driven architecture with a unique capability or offering.

-You remove a lot of undifferentiated stuff by adopting the technologies that Serverless Espresso Lab is advocating.
-So you’re focused on the actual value, the business process and how I can make this better.
+You remove many undifferentiated things by adopting the technologies that Serverless Espresso Lab advocates.
+So you’re focused on the actual value, the business process, and how I can make this better.
 How can I make this more scalable?
 And how can I add more business value?